vindarel/cl-str/README.md

 ("a" "b" "c" "")
 ~~~

-* 0.17, april 2020: fixed `remove-punctuation` that did not respect the case.
-Use `no-case` for this.
-* 0.16, november 2019: added `pad`, `pad-[left, right, center]`.
-* 0.15, october 2019: added functions to change case (based on cl-change-case).
-  added remove-punctuation.
 * august, 2019: deprecated `prune`, renamed to `shorten`.
 * added `:limit` to `split`.
 * 0.13 june, 2019